We all expect customers to pay on time, but unfortunately, this is not always the reality.

 Shifting Focus Back to What Matters

-Letting a collection agency manage debt will allow you and your employees to focus on your core business activities, instead of trying to manage debt collection efforts.
+Letting a collection agency manage debt will allow you and your employees to focus on your core business activities instead of managing debt collection efforts.

-Legal Assistance A collection agency can take care of everything for you.
+A collection agency can take care of everything for you.
 Filing a lawsuit to collect on a debt is just part of the collection process.
-Collection agency's know what they are doing, and will have a greater chance of success than if you hire a lawyer yourself.
+Collection agency’s know what they are doing and will have a greater chance of success than if you hire a lawyer yourself.

 Debt Collectors Charge for Their Services.

 The cost of collection services Is something to consider.
-The cost of employing a collection agency may range from 20% to as high as 45% of the amount collected, according to Fair Capitol, if working on a contingency model.
+The cost of employing a collection agency may range from 20% to as high as 45% of the amount collected if working on a contingency model.
 However, most companies believe collecting some debt is better than losing everything owed.

 Client Relations Could Be Affected.